Croix de Fer and Frumezan

 But as even the Strava segment is carrying the name Fremezan, I guess it may well be a dialect thing…

-That this climb is even listed, is probably dated back to the time there actually was a decent road.
+That this climb is even listed, is probably from the time there actually was a decent road.
 The first listed climb dates back to 2014, so who knows?

 Also, the fact that all but 15 cyclists have a listing, probably means it doesn’t get cycling visitors that often.